What are you aiming for?

 We get so caught up in running our business we forget to take a step back and look at the bigger picture.
 For many businesses the thought of annual planning conjures up images of long drawn out meetings, complicated analysis and elaborate planning.
 It doesn’t have to be complicated, but it does take time and focus.

-SWOT Analysis.
-Take inventory of your business’s Strengths, Weaknesses, Opportunities and Threats.
-This tool was originated by Albert S Humphrey in the 1960s and is a simple way to think about your business.
+Take inventory of your business’ Strengths, Weaknesses, Opportunities and Threats.
+This tool was originated by Albert S. Humphrey in the 1960s and is a simple way to think about your business.
 Strengths and weaknesses are focused on the internal.
 Opportunities and threats are about the external influences on your business.
 To be truly effective, input and feedback from a variety of team members is recommended.

-Write Down Your Goals.
-Start with high level objectives around financial performance, sales, client engagement, # of employees, etc. for the upcoming year.
+Start with high level objectives around financial performance, sales, client engagement, team growth, etc. for the upcoming year.
 Statements like “We will go from X to Y by WHEN,” can be extremely helpful.
 Once you agree on the objectives, share them with the team and work with each individual contributor to determine their role in helping achieve the business goals and keep score throughout the year.
 You will be surprised how much progress will be made when the numbers are being reviewed and measured on a regular basis.

 The best results come from focus.
 Allow and encourage your team to walk away from the daily whirlwind so they can concentrate and be involved in building the future.
 Don’t be afraid to seek outside help or assistance in facilitation.
 Sometimes another perspective can bring clarity.